-Get these free printable Christmas coupons and fill them in with fun activities like Have a dance party, or Enjoy a family game night.
+Get these free printable Christmas coupons and fill them in with fun activities like having a dance party, or enjoying a family game night.
 I share more simple ideas in that post as well, so check it!

 You can also have your children make gift coupons for everyone in the family for an unforgettable gift exchange.